 Wedding Budget $36,200

-While the average spend on an Australian wedding is between $30,000 and $40,000, here at i-do.com.au we've come up with some budget breakdown ideas which are anything but average.
+While the average spend on an Australian wedding is between $30,000 and $40,000 and in 2016 the US spend on weddings rose by ($36,200 according to Ibis World Wedding Report to be precise), here at i-do.com.au we've come up with some budget breakdown ideas which are anything but average.

 By thinking creatively and channelling more of your money into the aspects that are most important to the two of you - dress (ok maybe that's just for you), venue, honeymoon - you'll be impressed with the stylish and stellar impact you can achieve from your rather regular budget.